 Kodo's high nutritional content has health benefits, and agronomic qualities have drawn a lot of interest in recent years.
 It is high in fiber, minerals and carbohydrates and a good source of protein, micronutrients and vitamins.
 In specific, kodo millet contains 8.3 g of proteins, 65.9 g of carbohydrates, 1.4 g of fat, 9.0 g of crude fiber, 37.8 g of dietary fibres, 1292.85 g of energy, 135 mg of phytin P, 2.6 g of mineral, 27 mg of Ca, 0.5 mg of Fe, 0.7 mg of Zn and 188 mg of P [6].
 Lecithin, which is abundant in grain, helps to strengthen nervous system.
 Kodo grains are suitable for those with gluten intolerance because of gluten-free capacity.
 Hyperglycemia, an indication of diabetes mellitus, characterized by alterations in glucose, protein and lipid metabolism.
 Consuming grains of kodo has been reported to lessen the long-term effects of diabetes mellitus [7].
 Grains’ distinct qualities which include low glycaemic index and high content of antioxidants like polyphenols.
 Consuming kodo lowers risk of cardiovascular diseases and alleviates constipation, bloating, cramping in stomach and flatulence [8,9].

 Despite all its advantages, something known as "kodo poisoning" restricts the use of kodo.
-According to some reports, cereals in some cases that had occurred in certain of the kodo-growing districts of North India, particularly Uttar Pradesh and Madhya Pradesh, the majority of the grain was toxic and unfit for human consumption.
+According to some reports, cereals in some cases that had occurred in certain of the kodo-growing districts of North India, particularly Uttar Pradesh and Madhya Pradesh, had majority of the grain was toxic and unfit for human consumption.
 A number of investigations on this topic have come to the conclusion that seeds' infection with fungus that produces mycotoxin was the only cause.
 Till now, no research has demonstrated that kodo grains have any inherent toxins that might cause poisoning [10].